ABenC377/cw-stag/breifing.md

 One final thing to remember is that you should include _other_ players in your description of a location when a `look` command is issued by a user.
 There is no point having multiple players in the game if they can't actually _see_ each other !
 Note that even though they can see each other, human players cannot interact directly.
-This is because, due to dynamic player naming, it is not possible to write action rules involving player names (since they are not known in advance of the game being played).
+This is because, due to dynamic player naming, it is not possible to write gameAction rules involving player names (since they are not known in advance of the game being played).